OUR DYSLEXIA PROGRAM

 Classroom teachers participate in ongoing in-service on the needs of students following Structured Literacy Instruction which is an effective reading instruction focusing on decoding words, benefiting ALL students, and vital to dyslexia students.
 St. John Catholic School is training all reading teachers to implement Structured Literacy Instruction in all our classrooms to improve the reading skills of all students.

 SJCS Take Flight Instructors:

-Dana Hardy is a Certified Academic Language Therapist through ALTA.
-She has a bachelors in Communicative Disorders and Elementary Education from Brigham Young University.
-She has a master’s in science in Teaching, Learning and Leadership with an emphasis in reading/literacy from Oklahoma State University.
+Dana Hardy, our Full-time Therapist, is a Certified Academic Language Therapist through ALTA.
+She has a bachelor's in Communicative Disorders and Elementary Education from Brigham Young University.
+She has a master’s in science in Teaching, Learning and Leadership, with an emphasis in reading/literacy from Oklahoma State University.